-In addition, the stock markets, and in particular The NASDAQ Global Market (the market on which our stock traded in 2010), have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many technology companies.
+In addition, the stock markets, and in particular NASDAQ, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many technology companies.
 Stock prices of many technology companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies.
 In the past, stockholders have instituted securities class action litigation following periods of market volatility.
 If we were involved in securities litigation, we could incur substantial costs and our resources and the attention of management could be diverted from our business.